Estimated reading time: 5 minutes

 Sawadee kha!
-Greetings from Bangkok.
+Greetings from Bangkok!
 I’m Sky, currently doing my semester abroad with Asia Exchange in Bangkok, Thailand.
-Finding accommodation in Bangkok is one of the inevitable topics during the study abroad process.
+Finding a place or an apartment to live in Bangkok is one of the most important parts of studying abroad.
 Thus, you might have these questions in your mind: Where should I stay?
 How can I decide where to stay?
 What should I consider before renting a room?
 Therefore, I will help you clear your doubts by sharing my own experience.

 Where: City center, nearby campus, or anywhere?

 Firstly, where you stay depends on your classes.
-They could be either online, offline, or hybrid due to pandemic.
-Classes can switch to offline, so stay cautious of school announcements.
-Consequently, you can be worry-free from thinking about commuting to school.
+Because of the pandemic, they may be online, offline, or hybrid.
+Classes can switch to offline mode, so stay cautious of school announcements.
+As a result, you don’t have to be concerned about commuting to school.
 Some of our friends travel across the country while attending classes online (yes, you can, but remember: studies always come first).
-However, there are benefits of sticking around the campus.
+However, there are benefits to sticking around the campus.
 For instance, many of your classmates will choose to stay there, making it easier to meet up!

 You might also be interested in 10 Tips to make local friends in Thailand

 How: Ways to find an apartment in Bangkok